tmortimer23/LabelVision/README.md

 ## Usage

+For a video tutorial on the usage of LabelVision, follow this link: [LabelVision Usage Video Tutorial](https://youtu.be/5Ukdo_vU1nc)

 Using LabelVision is quite simple and there are a minimal amount of controls.
 If you've launched the program correctly you should see what is displayed below.

 ![home](Tutorial/home.JPG)